notkshitijsingh/AgileFlowAI/README.md

 ## 🚀 Project Overview

-Tired of the manual grind of setting up a new project board? **AgileFlow AI** is here to revolutionize your workflow.
-This isn't just another project management tool; it's a **GenAI-powered partner** that kickstarts your Agile projects in seconds.
+Tired of the manual grind of setting up a new project board? **AgileFlow AI** revolutionizes your workflow by leveraging the power of Generative AI.
+This isn't just another project management tool; it's a **GenAI-powered partner** that understands your project goals and kickstarts your Agile process in seconds.

-Simply describe your project, and watch as AgileFlow AI intelligently generates a complete Kanban board with relevant columns and starter tasks.
-From there, manage your project with an intuitive drag-and-drop interface, track your progress with burndown charts, and even get AI-powered Agile coaching tips to keep your team on the right track.
+Simply provide a high-level description of your project, and watch as AgileFlow AI intelligently suggests user stories, constructs a complete Kanban board with relevant epics and tasks, assigns story points, and even provides ongoing agile coaching.
+It's designed to eliminate the initial friction of project setup, allowing you and your team to focus on what truly matters: building great products.

+## 🧠 How GenAI is Used

+The magic of AgileFlow AI lies in a multi-step, AI-driven workflow orchestrated by **Genkit**.
+We use carefully designed prompts and schemas to ensure the AI's output is structured, relevant, and immediately usable.

+### 1. AI-Powered User Story Suggestion
+The process begins by transforming a simple project idea into actionable user stories.
+- **Purpose**: To overcome "blank page" syndrome and provide a solid foundation for project planning.
+- **Workflow**:
+    1. You provide the project name, team members, and duration.
+    2. The application sends these details to a **GenAI model (Gemini)**, prompting it to act as an expert Scrum Master.
+    3. The AI generates a list of 5-8 relevant user stories in the standard "As a [user], I want [goal] so that [benefit]" format.
+    4. You are presented with these suggestions on a review screen, where you have full control to **add, edit, or delete** stories to perfectly match your vision.

+### 2. AI-Powered Scrum Board Initialization
+This is where the core value of AgileFlow AI shines.
+We turn your verified user stories into a fully structured project board.
+- **Purpose**: To automate the tedious process of creating epics, breaking down stories into tasks, estimating effort, and assigning work.
+- **Workflow**:
+    1. Once you approve the user stories, they are sent to a second, more complex AI prompt.
+    2. The AI is instructed to act as an expert Scrum Master and perform several actions at once:
+        - **Generate Columns**: Create Kanban columns that represent high-level features or epics derived from the stories.
+        - **Create Tasks**: Populate each column with smaller, actionable tasks needed to complete the feature.
+        - **Estimate Story Points**: Assign story points (1, 2, 3, 5, 8) to each task to represent its complexity.
+        - **Assign Team Members**: Intelligently distribute the tasks among the team members you provided.
+    3. The AI returns a structured JSON object, which is used to render a complete, interactive Kanban board.

+### 3. AI-Powered Contextual Agile Coaching
+To help your team stay on track, AgileFlow AI provides continuous, context-aware advice.
+- **Purpose**: To offer actionable best practices and improve your team's agile fluency.
+- **Workflow**:
+    1. At any point, you can click "Get Agile Tip".
+    2. The application sends your current project context (e.g., "Project Phase: Execution") to the AI.
+    3. The AI, acting as an agile assistant, provides a single, relevant tip and explains the **reasoning** behind its suggestion, helping you learn and adapt.

 ## 🛠️ Tech Stack